Final report for ENE19-154

 2300 agriculture professionals in Maine, New Hampshire, Vermont, Massachusetts, New York, Connecticut, Rhode Island, Pennsylvania, West Virginia, Delaware and Massachusetts learn about the project through announcements highlighting the relevance/importance of farm law issues, description of workshops, event dates/locations, and invitation to receive e-newsletter.

 In March 2020, we launched The Sprout, our newsletter designed to keep agricultural professionals up to date on the latest farm law developments.
 Our timing for launch was fortuitous as it started just as the pandemic was picking up steam.
 The demand for farm law information relative to the pandemic was huge.
 Our newsletter and staff capacity quickly shifted to meeting this incredible demand for information on how the pandemic impacted farm liability, food safety, access to government programs, and many other legal dynamics.
-We quickly secured about 6000 subscribers, half of whom we can confirm are agricultural support persons and the remainder of whom are producers.
-We continue to issue the Sprout on a regular basis and it is now the primary outreach mechanism for our workshop series.
+We quickly secured about 6000 subscribers, half of whom are agricultural support persons and the remainder of whom are producers.
+We were able to leverage this opportunity to do outreach on this project's resources.

 OLD Milestone: 585 agriculture professionals register for one of the 13 project workshops that will be held throughout the region in 2020 (goal is 45 registrants per workshop).
 Each registrant receives a link to a pre-workshop survey and pre-workshop assignment.
 9 of these workshops cover six areas of farm law: land matters, business structures, sales, employment, liability/insurance, and agritourism/processing.
 The remaining 4 workshops are focused entirely on one subject, with 1 workshop addressing each of these topics in depth: liability/insurance issues, land matters, business structures, and farm employment law.